 Do you want to travel on the cheap in South America?
 Well I’ve got a few time-tested ideas on that subject since I’ve been there many times for extended periods.

-A few years back I wrote an article for Transitions Abroad simply called “Budget Travel in South America”.
+I once wrote an article for Transitions Abroad simply called “Budget Travel in South America”.
 Most of the advice in there is still accurate, but exchange rate fluctuations, air connectivity, and visa fee changes can all lead to a change in tactics if you’re a long-term traveler on a budget.

 Traveling on a budget in South America is hard to generalize about because of these regular changes.
 Argentina is especially unpredictable, going from cheap to expensive to cheap again in the past few years, depending on how their financial crisis of the day is playing out.
 The current president is doing everything he can to reverse years of mismanagement and one of the first things he did was to get rid of the reciprocal visa fee.
 Almost overnight, tourism started rising and has been increasing at a healthy clip ever since.